 About IOOS by the Numbers

 U.S. IOOS® is a vital tool for tracking, predicting, managing, and adapting to changes in our ocean, coastal and Great Lakes environment.
-"IOOS by the Numbers" is was developed as a graphical representation of IOOS — a system of includes our partnerships, research and observing components, and data management capabilities.
+"IOOS by the Numbers" is was developed as a graphical representation of IOOS -- a system of includes our partnerships, research and observing components, and data management capabilities.
 This figure is an annually updated collection of numbers that show the breadth of the IOOS Program as it is growing and evolving.
-These data were obtained from multiple sources in February 2017.
+These data were obtained from multiple sources in July 2022.
 The original source for each value is identified below.
 Links to each federal partner or regional association are provided.

 Currently, there are 17 federal organizations named as partners in U.S. IOOS.
 These agencies were also members of the statutorily mandated National Ocean Research Leadership Council (NORLC), under 10 U.S.C. § 7902.
 These organizations provide active support, funding, guidance, or advice to the program.
-The first 11 federal partners listed here are also part of the Interagency Ocean Observation Committee (IOOC).
-These 11 members play a direct oversight role in the development of U.S. IOOS.
+The first 12 federal partners listed here are also part of the Interagency Ocean Observation Committee (IOOC).
+These 12 members play a direct oversight role in the development of U.S. IOOS.

 There are 11 Regional Associations (RAs) which guide development of and stakeholder input to regional observing activities.
 The RAs serve the nation’s coastal communities, including the Great Lakes, the Caribbean and the Pacific Islands and territories.

-The COMT serves as a conduit between the federal operational and research communities and allows sharing of numerical models, observations and software tools.
+COASTAL OCEAN MODELING TESTBEDThe COMT serves as a conduit between the federal operational and research communities and allows sharing of numerical models, observations and software tools.
 The COMT supports integration, comparison, scientific analyses and archiving of data and model output needed to elucidate, prioritize, and resolve federal and regional operational coastal ocean issues associated with a range of existing and emerging coastal oceanic, hydrologic, and ecological models.
 The Testbed has enabled significant community building (within the modeling community as well as enhancing academic and federal operational relations) which has dramatically improved model development.

 OCEAN TECHNOLOGY TRANSITION PROJECTSThe IOOS Ocean Technology Transition project sponsors the transition of emerging marine observing technologies, for which there is an existing operational requirement and a demonstrated commitment to integration and use by the ocean observing community, to operational mode.
 Each year IOOS supports 2-4 projects.
 The number here reflects the total number projects supported by this effort.